 Etsy is a great place to sell your crafts.
 And because it’s a global marketplace, your store and products can be accessed by shoppers from around the world.
 Before starting up your own store, take a moment to do a little homework and check out other Etsy sellers to see how they market, photograph and price their products.
 Some of Australia’s most experienced Etsy sellers have shared their top tips to help you get off to a flying start.

 Similarly, if you’re a whiz in the kitchen and know how to bake amazing cakes, you can easily make money online.
-Flaunt your skills on Instagram and you could be baking your way to earning an income, or even head down to your local markets and set up a stall to sell your baked goods.
+Flaunt your skills on Instagram and TikTok and you could be baking your way to earning an income.
+You could even head down to your local markets and set up a stall to sell your baked goods.